 |This page located within: Optometrists Network > vision3d.com > All About 3D > Why Are Some People Unable to See Avatar in 3D?|

-Avatar 3D Movie Falls Flat for People Who Can Not See with Both Eyes at the Same Time (Stereovision)
+3D Movies Fall Flat for People Who Can Not See with Both Eyes at the Same Time (Stereovision)

-How to See Avatar 3-D -- It Takes Two Eyes to Tango!
+How to See 3-D -- It Takes Two Eyes to Tango!

-Are you or your kid wondering what everyone is oohing and aahing about when watching the Avatar 3D movie or other 3-D films?
-Or does 3D viewing cause you or someone you know to experience headaches, stomachaches, motion sickness, confusion, or boredom...?
+Are you or your kid wondering what everyone is oohing and aahing about when watching the many popular 3D movies or 3-D films?
+Or does 3D viewing cause you or someone you know to experience headaches, stomachaches, nausea, dizziness, motion sickness, confusion, or boredom...?

 In order to view 3D stereo images (in 3-D movies, 3-D posters, pictures, books, etc.) you must have two eyes that work together simultaneously as a coordinated team.
 Two working eyes are definitely required!
 Check your equipment before continuing.